Linnea55/Cucumber-Tutorial/new-scenario-template/intro.md

 ## Description

-Cucumber is a open source testing tool which supports Behavior-driven development approach.
-In this katacoda tutorial, we are going to show you how a test automation can be done using Cucumber, and provide benefits of Cucumber in test automation.
+ In this katacoda tutorial, we are going to show you how a test automation can be done using a testing tool called Cucumber, and provide benefits of Cucumber in test automation.

 ## Learning Objective

 - How to create a gradle project
-- What is Cucumber, and why it's important
+- What is Cucumber, and why it's beneficial
 - How to perform automated test using Cucumber with Gradle

 ## Prerequisite Skills